quicklywilliam/ereaditlater/README.md

 ./deploy_ereader.sh
 ```

- This will install eReader ontop of your existing install of KOReader, but eReader contains a fully functioning instance KOReader.
-It will also add a shortcut to launch eReader using [NickleMenu](https://github.com/pgaskin/NickelMenu).
+ This will install eReader into your existing install of KOReader, but KOReader will continue to be fully functional.
+The deploy script also add a shortcut to launch eReader using [NickleMenu](https://github.com/pgaskin/NickelMenu).
+If you already have a KOReader shortcut menu item, it will continue to work as before.

- Installing eReader will not replace your existing KOReader shortcut, so you will still have a menu item to launch both.

 ## Features